mcu-tools/mcuboot/docs/design.md

 The boot loader swaps the contents of the two image slots for two reasons:

-  * User has issued a "set pending" operation; the image in the secondary slot should be run once (state II) or repeatedly (state III), depending on whether a permanent swap was specified.
+  * User has issued a "set pending" operation; the image in the secondary slot should be run once (state I) or repeatedly (state II), depending on whether a permanent swap was specified.
-  * Test image rebooted without being confirmed; the boot loader should revert to the original image currently in the secondary slot (state IV).
+  * Test image rebooted without being confirmed; the boot loader should revert to the original image currently in the secondary slot (state III).

 If the image trailers indicates that the image in the secondary slot should be run, the boot loader needs to copy it to the primary slot.
 The image currently